Allied Dental Programs

 Associate of Science Admission

 All candidates applying for admission must provide documentation that they have recently completed the prescribed number of hours of observation of a practicing dental hygienist in at least two different practice settings.
 They must also submit a personal statement.
-Specific instructions for documenting observations and the personal statement are available at the dental hygiene admissions Web site or from the Student Records and Admissions Office.
+Specific instructions for documenting observations and the personal statement are available at the dental hygiene Web site or from the Office of Admissions and Student Affairs.
 All eligible candidates will also be asked either to attend an in-house dental hygiene candidates’ orientation at the IU School of Dentistry or to complete a dental hygiene candidates’ online orientation prior to being considered for admission.

 All applications and supporting materials are to be submitted by February 1.
 Applicants who have previously applied must submit a new application when reapplying.
 Applications to the IUSD dental hygiene program may be obtained by contacting the dental school’s Student Records and Admissions Office or from the Web site.
 Requirements and forms for admission to the IUSD dental hygiene program are specific to this program only and are not acceptable for admission to other dental hygiene programs in the state.
 Applications for admission to any other Indiana dental hygiene program must be directed to those programs and follow their prescribed procedures.
-(See the section of this Web site entitled Contact Information for a list of dental hygiene programs offered on other campuses.)
-All potential applicants are advised to consult the School of Dentistry’s Student Records and Admissions Office or Web site for updates or changes in dental hygiene admissions policies that may occur after publication of this document.
+(See Contact Information for a list of dental hygiene programs offered on other campuses.)
+All potential applicants are advised to consult the School of Dentistry’s Office of Admissions and Student Affairs or its Web site for updates or changes in dental hygiene admissions policies that may occur after publication of this bulletin.

 Potential applicants are advised to review the list of minimum skill standards for admission and retention in the dental hygiene profession.
-This document is provided on the Web site and from the school’s Student Records and Admissions Office.
+This document is provided on the Web site and from the school’s Office of Admissions and Student Affairs.
 In addition to these standards, it is necessary that students enrolled in the dental hygiene program enter with basic computer literacy sufficient to allow them to participate in instruction involving computer-based course work, Internet searching, basic word processing, and e-mail applications.